 Performing in a school gym presented many challenges.
-In many cases the set had to be erected and dismantled for each rehearsal and performance because the gym was needed by the school programs.
+In many cases the set had to be erected and dismantled for each rehearsal and performance because the school programs needed the gym.
 By the end of the first year it was clear that in order to thrive the group needed its own home.
-The building next to the Tappen Co-op, which had been a supper club among other things, was rented and for the next two years productions were held there.
-While it was a huge improvement over the school gym, there were still challenges with a low ceiling and barely adequate off stage space.
+A small hall (no longer existing) next to the Tappen Co-op, which had been a supper club among other things, was rented and for the next two years productions were held there.
+While it was a huge improvement over the school gym, there were still challenges with a low ceiling and inadequate offstage space.

-The group worked hard to raise funds and then harder still to renovate the old Shuswap Radiator building on Hudson Street, opening in our very own building (our current location) in 1980.
+The group worked hard to raise funds and then harder still to renovate the old Shuswap Radiator building on Hudson Street, opening in our very own (current) building in 1980.
 It was a huge undertaking at the time but well worth the effort and a big reason why Shuswap Theatre has had such a successful history.

-With the wealth of experience and talent in the area, Shuswap Theatre repeatedly produces top quality theatre and has won numerous awards at both zone and provincial levels.
+With a wealth of experience and talent in the area, Shuswap Theatre repeatedly produces top quality plays and has won numerous awards at both zone and provincial levels.

 Following the pattern of our first year, each season has consisted of three Mainstage productions, one each in the fall, winter and spring with the final production being our entry into the Okanagan Zone Festival.
-Some years a Christmas production, often a pantomime, has been added to the season.
-Second Stage productions began in 2002, recognizing a need to provide a venue for play readings, and to provide new actors and directors with an opportunity to gain experience.
+Some years a Christmas production, often a pantomime, was added to the season.
+Eventually the occasional Second Stage production was added, such as a public play reading or a radio play.
 Some years Shuswap Theatre has also sponsored a popular summer theatre program.
-Most recently we have been offering Youth Theatre programs which have proven very popular.
-A few years ago an Improv Group named Laughing Gas Improv Troupe, was formed, meeting twice a month and performing for the public three times each year.
+As the school district has cut back on drama courses, we have tried to involve more young people in our own shows or offered a “youth intensive” over a weekend.
+A few years ago an Improv Group named Laughing Gas Improv Troupe, was formed, meeting twice a month and performing for the public.

 While our current building has served us well, it is showing its age and will need replacement in the years to come.
-A dedicated committee has been meeting regularly for several years to find a location and develop a plan for a new Performing Arts Centre in Salmon Arm.
-In 2013, a new society called the Shuswap Society for Arts and Culture was formed specifically for the task of raising funds and erecting a performing arts centre.
+A dedicated committee was formed in about 2006 to develop a plan for a new Performing Arts Centre in Salmon Arm.
+In 2013, the committee branched off, forming a new, separate society called the Shuswap Society for Arts and Culture to continue this work.
 If our needs can be assured in the new facility, we expect it will be a new home for Shuswap Theatre while also providing a venue for many other events.